Napalm Death: Scum and From Enslavement to Obliteration (1987–1989)

 With the departure of Broadrick and Bullen, the remaining members started looking for people who could fill in the roles.
 Guitarist Bill Steer played in a death metal band based in Liverpool called Carcass, and given the affinity between the two, he joined Napalm Death while still playing an active role in the former.
 They had also asked another friend, Coventrian Lee Dorrian, to join as vocalist due to his good relationship with the group, even though he had never been in a band before.
 This line-up recorded the B side of the Scum LP at Rich Bitch studios in early May 1987, and the album was released through Earache Records.

 The band promptly lost another member just after they undertook a short tour after the release of Scum.
 Jim Whiteley left the group (and subsequently joined Weston-Super-Mare based band Ripcord with whom the aforementioned tour had been shared) and Shane Embury (former drummer of Unseen Terror) moved to bass.
 The band then appeared on two compilation records ('North Atlantic Noise Attack' and the 'Pathological Compilation'), recorded two Peel sessions and a split 7-inch with Japanese band S.O.B.
 They also returned to Rich Bitch studio once more and recorded their second album: From Enslavement to Obliteration.
+This was a pioneering album both in terms of vocal technique and the high speed of instrumental performance.

-A follow-up release to "Enslavement..." came in the form of the six song 12-inch EP "Mentally Murdered", which was to be the last recording with the Harris/Steer/Dorrian/Embury line-up.
+A follow-up release to From Enslavement to Obliteration came in the form of the six song 12-inch EP "Mentally Murdered", which was to be the last recording with the Harris/Steer/Dorrian/Embury line-up.
 This EP was recorded at the Slaughterhouse Studios and took on a slightly different sound, blending grindcore with death metal.
 Following the release, Napalm Death were featured on national television in the United Kingdom in a heavy metal special by Arena (BBC 2).